mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 </Jumbo>
 ```

-As you can see, another different between SvelteKit and Ember is that Ember has
+As you can see, another difference between SvelteKit and Ember is that Ember has
 chosen to separate the template from the component logic, whereas Svelte has
 opted for the single file approach.